sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 If these recommendations are implemented, the business can:

-- Improve overall profit margins by prioritizing high-margin products and reducing focus on low-profit items
+- Improve profit margins by addressing loss-making sub-categories such as Tables and optimizing pricing or cost structures
-- Increase revenue efficiency by aligning sales strategies with profit contribution rather than just sales volume
+- Increase profitability by focusing on high-performing product segments like laptops and phones
-- Reduce dependency on a limited number of profit-driving products, lowering business risk
+- Reduce financial losses by fixing underperforming regions such as Punjab and Tamil Nadu
-- Enable better category and regional decision-making based on profitability rather than only revenue performance
+- Improve sales team effectiveness by scaling strategies used by top performers like Soumya and Pooja

 ---